I'm an adventure & wildlife travel blogger, storyteller, & outdoor kid from Atlanta who's obsessed with being outside and underwater!

 I thought scuba diving with dugongs in Coron, Philippines, would be a highlight of my 8-month journey from Japan to New Zealand, traveling with just two backpacks, my scuba mask, and a list of every outdoor and wildlife adventure I’d dreamed of as a kid.

-After college I worked in marine conservation, and in the first internship of my career I cared for a pair of rescued dolphins: a pantropical spotted dolphin and a long-snouted spinner dolphin who had been attacked by a cookiecutter shark.
-We also had the opportunity to train in manatee rehab and research, so when I booked a flight to the Philippines years later, you know that seeing the manatee’s exotic Indo-Pacific cousin, the dugong, was on my must-do list.
+After college I worked in marine conservation, and in the first position of my career I cared for a pair of rescued dolphins — a pantropical spotted dolphin and a long-snouted spinner dolphin who had been attacked by a cookiecutter shark — and trained in manatee rehab and research.
+When I booked a flight to the Philippines years later, you know that seeing the manatee’s exotic Indo-Pacific cousin was on my must-do list!

-So you can imagine my disappointment (after 3 flights, a taxi, a river boat, and a dive boat out into remote northern Coron) when I discovered that the entire experience was overcrowded, overpriced, and definitely on the less sustainable side of the ecotourism spectrum.
+So you can imagine my disappointment (after 3 flights, a taxi, a river boat, and a dive boat out into remote northern Coron) when I discovered that scuba diving with dugongs in Coron was overcrowded, overpriced, and definitely on the less sustainable side of the ecotourism spectrum.

 Table of Contents